The-Accolade/intro-to-react/README.md

 Read here: https://www.w3schools.com/js/js_async.asp

 # IF YOU WANT TO BE ABLE TO VIEW DATA GOTTEN FROM AN API ON THE FRONTEND, YOU MUST CONVERT IT FIRST TO JSON (data.json());

+# Dummy data refers to fake, placeholder information that does not contain any useful data, but serves to reserve space where real data is nominally present.

+# Hardcoded values are basically values that the programmer enters into his code manually to reserve space where real data should be present.